 Chicago Therapy Collective (CTC) promotes individual and cultural healing, growth and transformation through therapy, training, activism and the arts for our collective mental and health wellbeing.

 The Collective strives to be neighborhood focused and partnership oriented to ensure effective and sustainable change.
-As an Andersonville based nonprofit, we work to collaborate with our fellow QTBIPOC community Members and the surrounding communities that live, work, and visit Andersonville to help build Trans-Inclusive Andersonville.
+As an Andersonville based nonprofit, we work to collaborate with our local QTBIPOC community Members and our neighbors who live, work, and visit Andersonville to foster intersectional Trans-Inclusion in Andersonville.

 At the neighborhood level, we work to curate highly individualized opportunities for:

 (1) neighbors and businesses to deepen their awareness, understanding, and investment in T/GNC people, especially QTPOC, already in their lives;

 (2) for allies to center, celebrate, and compensate T/GNC people at the local level; and

 (3) for communities, businesses, and individuals to move toward increased engagement and capacity for inclusivity through improved knowledge, empathy, and practical skills–to everyone’s benefit!